 top of page

-Ala Plástica is an art and environmental organization based in Río de la Plata, Argentina that works on the rhizomatic linking of ecological, social, and artistic methodology, combining direct interventions and defined concepts to a parallel universe without giving up the symbolic potential of art.
+Ala Plástica (1991-2017) was an art and environmental organization based in La Plata, Argentina.
+It focused on the rhizomatic connection between ecological, social, and artistic methodologies, combining direct interventions and defined concepts to explore parallel universes while preserving the symbolic potential of art.

-Ala Plástica was originally comprised of Alejandro Meitin, Silvina Babich, and Rafael Santos.
-Meitin’s background is in law, Santos’s in horticulture and science, and Babich’s in art education.
-Ala Plástica now consists of Meitin and Babich.
-Santos is still based in La Plata and works individually.
-We are concerned with relating the artist’s way of thinking and working with the development of initiatives in the social and environmental realm.
-Since 1991 Ala Plástica has developed a range of non-conventional artworks, focused on local and regional problems, and in close contact and collaboration with other artists, scientists and environmental groups.
-Ala Plástica works bio-regionally, within Argentina, as well as internationally in relationship to other transformative arts practitioners.
+Initially, Ala Plástica was formed by Alejandro Meitin, Silvina Babich, and Rafael Santos.
+Meitin’s background was in law, Santos’s in horticulture and science, and Babich’s in art education.
+They were dedicated to bridging the artist's way of thinking and working with the development of initiatives in the social and environmental spheres.
+Since 1991, Ala Plástica created a variety of unconventional artworks addressing local and regional issues and collaborated closely with other artists, scientists, and environmental groups.
+Their work spanned bio-regional efforts within Argentina and extended internationally, engaging with other transformative arts practitioners.

-For twenty-five years we have collaborated with innumerable other people.
-Our work would be presented as a concrete example of the methods, organizational structures, aesthetic forms and social results of a series of artistic processes that are intimately linked to a territory: the estuary of Rio de la Plata and the watershed of the Paraguay-Paraná River.
+For twenty-five years, they collaborated with countless individuals.
+Their work served as a concrete example of methods, organizational structures, aesthetic forms, and social outcomes of artistic processes closely tied to a specific territory: the estuary of Río de la Plata and the watershed of the Paraguay-Paraná River.

-Ala Plástica takes an intuitive, emotional and phenomenological approach to a variety of artistic initiatives that effect communities and the environment, while promoting the potential of art to transform.
-Utilizing dialogue and communication as a primary means, we have created unconventional artworks that have regenerated economic networks by retraining individuals in artistic occupations, and stimulated collective experiences to empower individuals to have a wider field of influence in their own political and biological environment.
-Our work collaboratively with a variety of interested participants and stakeholders from all walks of life.
-Through these processes, our work often coalesces into self-organizing strategies that utilize art to re-imagine territories as a vital aspect of community.
+Ala Plástica employed an intuitive, emotional, and phenomenological approach to a range of artistic initiatives that impacted communities and the environment, while highlighting the transformative potential of art.
+By prioritizing dialogue and communication, they created unconventional artworks that revitalized economic networks through retraining individuals in artistic roles, stimulated collective experiences, and empowered individuals to influence their political and biological environments more broadly.
+They collaborated with a diverse range of participants and stakeholders from various backgrounds.
+Through these processes, their work often evolved into self-organizing strategies that used art to re-imagine territories as vital aspects of community.

 CONCEPTUALIZING